ITISFoundation/osparc-issues/reviews/20230707_Watermelon.md

 - _Todo_: no work done on this issue.
 This is the first time it apprears in a sprint.
 - _Paused_: this issue was not scheduled/skipped for this sprint
 - _In Progress_: this issue is still under development
-- _Resolved_: no more work left to do on this issue.
+- _Done_: no more work left to do on this issue.
 PO can review an decide to close or reopen.
 - _Ongoing_: a recurrent task

 [online]: http://status.osparc.io/